BenK8888/recipes-index/README.md

 ## website: http://benkolber.app

-Hello & welcome to the Recipes Index project in which end users can get recipes by entering a search term they desire.
+Hello & welcome to the Recipes Index project in which end users get recipes from a remote API by entering a search term they desire.
 The website showcase the use of the following technical skills:
 * React.js
 * Node.js
 * Redux